There’s no doubt that the world of craft producing is an interesting one.

 A brewery is a commercial grade facility that produces any beverage obtained by the alcoholic fermentation of an infusion or decoction of barley, malt and hops, and any other similar food products in water.
 In Manitoba, a brewery operation produces beer in a quantity that exceeds 75,000 hectolitres annually.
 All product produced in a brewery must be distributed province-wide.

-An operation that holds a liquor service licence with a Brew Pub endorsement issued by the Liquor and Gaming Authority of Manitoba.
+An operation that holds a liquor service licence with a Brew Pub endorsement issued by the Liquor, Gaming and Cannabis Authority of Manitoba.

 Cider is a fermented alcoholic beverage made from apple juice or other fruit juices.
 Ciders may be flavoured with artificial or natural fruit juices, and may be carbonated.
 The alcohol by volume however cannot be greater than 13%.
 In the United States and Canada, the term “hard cider” is used to describe an alcoholic beverage, while the term “cider” may refer to a non-alcoholic apple juice beverage.